leeallennyc/data-structures-fall-2020/week1/README.md

     'https://parsons.nyc./aa/m09.html',
     'https://parsons.nyc./aa/m10.html',
     ];
 ```
-* After creating these arrays, by next goal was to create a function which pulled out each element in the arrays.
+* After creating these arrays, my next goal was to create a function which pulled out each element in the arrays.

 ```js
 // Outputs each element in the meetingSuffixes array